Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 No, in all these things we conquer overwhelmingly through him who loved us.

-Victory is accomplished not because believers have clung to Christ, but because Christ has clung to them.
+Victory is achieved not because believers have clung to Christ, but because Christ has clung to them.

 For I am convinced that neither death, nor life,

-Paul begins another list of ten terrible extremes that will never break our love relationship with Jesus.
+Paul begins another list of terrible extremes that will never break our love relationship with Jesus.
+This is a merism, a literary device that expresses a complete idea by mentioning contrasting or extremely opposite parts.

 nor angels, nor principalities, nor present things, nor future things, nor powers,